Source Packet Routing in Networking (spring) Internet Drafts

 Working Group: Source Packet Routing in Networking (spring)

 Segment Routing (SR) allows for a flexible definition of end-to-end paths by encoding an ordered list of instructions, called "segments".
 The SR architecture can be implemented over an MPLS data plane as well as an IPv6 data plane.
-Currently, Path Segment has been defined to identify an SR path in SR-MPLS networks, and is used for various use-cases such as end-to- end SR Path Protection and Performance Measurement (PM) of an SR path.
-This document defines the Path Segment to identify an SRv6 path in an IPv6 network.
+Currently, Path Segment Identifier (PSID) has been defined to identify an SR path in SR-MPLS networks, and is used for various use- cases such as end-to-end SR Path Protection and Performance Measurement (PM) of an SR path.
+This document defines the PSID to identify an SRv6 path in an IPv6 network.

 Segment Routing based Network Resource Partition (NRP) for Enhanced VPN